Zero-config test reporting for GitHub Actions

 if: always()Open source · MIT · Available on GitHub Marketplace

 Your test framework needs to emit JUnit XML or CTRF JSON.
-Pick your stack:
+Pick your stack — select multiple if you use more than one:

 vitest.config.ts: